Pratham-S-Shetty/BookFlow/README.md

 Book Flow is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute this software in accordance with the license terms.

----

-This description highlights the core features and benefits of Book Flow, provides instructions on getting started, and encourages contributions from the community.
-Feel free to customize any part of the description to better fit your specific project details.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.